Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **EVENTURN / ODDTURN** - __Condition (Prefix)__ True only on even numbered turns and odd numbered turns respectively.

 Baba is You Discord server: https://discord.gg/GGbUUse

+You may use these mods in your mod pack or custom world with attribution!